kwisser/create-cloud-compute-engine-ovpn-server/README.md

-# Create a compute engine instance with openvpn server installed
+# Create VPS Server with OpenVPN Server in GCP

 ## How to Setup